Chetnas8/applied-machine-learning/README.md

 # Emojify: Create Your Own Emoji with Deep Learning

-This repository documents our final-year B.E. project at Dr. D. Y. Patil School of Engineering, Pune.
 Our project focuses on **real-time human emotion detection** using deep learning and maps facial expressions to **emojis** for intuitive feedback.

 ✨ **Project Highlights**
 - Trained a Convolutional Neural Network (CNN) on the **FER2013 dataset** to classify facial expressions into seven categories: angry, disgust, fear, happy, neutral, sad, and surprise.